 BW: Exactly.
 When a scholar gets a question right, their clapping for him; they’re cheering for him.
 I’m not even cueing this.
 The other day, one of my scholars was taking a bit of time to answer a question, and one of his colleagues turned around and said, “You got this!”
 She sparked it and everyone else joined in.
 “Let’s go Donald!
 Let’s go D!”
 Once he got it, everybody started clapping.
 The amount of positivity is amazing.

 DR. B.: I love the fact that you call them scholars.

-BW: It’s standard at Ashley Park – we refer to our students as scholar because they are scholars.
-Sometimes I might through in Mr. or Miss, to give them that proper respect.
+BW: It’s standard at Ashley Park – we refer to our students as scholars because they are scholars.
+Sometimes I might throw in Mr. or Miss, to give them that proper respect.

 DR. B.: It almost sets a standard without setting the standard.
 If you call them something and they have a choice to live into that standard because of the trust that you are building with them.

 BW: Definitely.
 It silently influences them without them knowing it.
 Just hearing that name, you start to buy into that.